Universal groups of cellular automata: Corollaries

-For any countable subshift $X$, $\Aut(X)$ is elementarily amenable by \cite{SaSc16a}, thus cannot contain a free group, thus cannot contain every finitely-generated subgroup of $\Aut(A^\Z)$ for any nontrivial alphabet $A$.
+For any countable subshift $X$, $\Aut(X)$ is elementarily amenable by \cite{SaSc16a}, thus cannot contain a free group, thus cannot contain every finitely generated subgroup of $\Aut(A^\Z)$ for any non-trivial alphabet $A$.
 This paper is unpublished, but the case of countable sofics can be obtained by adapting \cite[Proposition 2]{Sa15}. \end{proof}

-Note that we do not claim that $\Aut(X)$ has an f.g.-universal f.g. subgroup for any $X$ other than a full shift.
-See Question~\ref{q:Sofic}
+Note that we do not claim that $\Aut(X)$ has an f.g.-universal f.g.\ subgroup for any $X$ other than a full shift.
+See Question~\ref{q:Sofic}.

 The \emph{perfect core} $c(G)$ of a group $G$ is the largest subgroup $H$ such that $H = [H, H]$.
-The group $c(G)$ is contained in the commutator subgroup of $G$ and (by definition) contains every perfect subgroup of $G$.
-Note that the conclusion of the previous theorem is stronger than simply finding an f.g.-universal f.g. subgroup of the perfect core, since a perfect group can contain non-perfect subgroups.
+The group $c(G)$ is contained in the commutator subgroup of $G$ and contains every perfect subgroup of $G$.
+Note that the conclusion of the previous theorem is stronger than simply finding an f.g.-universal f.g.\ subgroup of the perfect core, since a perfect group can contain non-perfect subgroups.